utkarshYadav21/Amazon-Landing-Page-Clone/README.md

 # Amazon-Landing-Page-Clone
-In this clone, I have just used HTML and CSS to create the landing page
+In this clone, I have just used HTML and CSS to create the landing page.